MattCross01/ToDoList/README.md

 # Concept

 For this application, I wanted to display different strings of data from an api.
-Ie wanted to dynamically show information to the user.
+I wanted to dynamically show information to the user.

 # License